release-argus/Website/content/en/docs/Config/notify.md

 #     ColorWarn: 0xffc441  # The color of the left border for warning messages
 #     JSON: no             # Whether to send the whole message as the JSON payload instead of using it as the 'content' field
 #     SplitLines: yes      # Whether to send each line as a separate embedded item
-#     ThreadID: ''         # The thread ID to send the message to
+#     Thread_ID: ''        # The thread ID to send the message to
 #     Title: Release       # Notification title
 #     Username: Argus      # Override the webhook default username